Federal Government Shutdown Frequently Asked Questions

 FAQ

-Why will the federal government shut down?
+Why has the federal government shut down?

 The length of a shutdown will depend on how soon Congress passes legislation.